eriklarson12/House-Price-Prediction-in-Southern-California/index.md

 **R² Score**: The model achieved an R² value of 0.3509, meaning it explains about 35% of the variance in home prices.
 This is a moderate score because it indicates the model has captured some core linear relationships, but it is not yet accounting for other complex factors, such as nonlinear trends or location-based data, which are missing from the current feature set.

+### Quantitative Metrics for XGBoost

+**Root Mean Squared Error (RMSE):** The XGBoost model achieved an RMSE of $230,669.31 on the test set, which represents approximately 32.62% of the average home price in the dataset ($707,084.58).
+This is a substantial improvement over the Linear Regression model's RMSE of $309,313.21 (43.7% of average price), representing a 25% reduction in prediction error.
+The training RMSE was notably lower at $98,903.10 (14.09% of average price), indicating the model learned the training patterns very effectively.

+**Mean Absolute Error (MAE):** The model's test MAE was $144,856.05, meaning the typical absolute error between a prediction and the actual sale price is approximately $145K.
+This is a significant improvement over the Linear Regression MAE of $228,128.65, representing a 36% reduction in typical prediction errors.
+The training MAE of $64,924.95 further demonstrates the model's strong fit to training data.

+**R² Score:** The XGBoost model achieved an R² value of 0.6390 on the test set, meaning it explains approximately 64% of the variance in home prices.
+This nearly doubles the explanatory power of the Linear Regression model (35% variance explained) and represents a substantial improvement in predictive capability.
+The training R² of 0.9305 indicates the model captured 93% of training variance, though the gap between training and test performance suggests some overfitting.
+The 5-fold cross-validation produced a mean RMSE of $233,578.76 with a standard deviation of $6,307.47, confirming consistent performance across different data splits.

 ### Deeper Analysis of Linear Regression